RubenRibeiro13/database-backup-solution/README.md

 ### Environment File: `env-file`
 Stores database credentials (host, port, user, password, and name), path to the backup directory, GPG public key, and number of retention days.

-## Packages Required for the Linux Server
+## Packages Required for the Server and Container

 - Docker
 - Docker Compose